Education & Advocacy

 In the same year the Friends was created, the city established The Carrillo Ranch Trust Fund under Section 2.36.090(d) of the Carlsbad Municipal Code.
 This would allow gifts of cash, artifacts and memorabilia to be accepted for purposes relating to the development, operation and maintenance of the Carrillo Ranch.

-The Friends serve as the preservation easement holder on the barn, and will provide guidance and feedback to city staff on the upcoming stables restoration and chicken coop reconstruction.
+The Friends serve as the preservation easement holder on the barn, and provided guidance and feedback to city staff on the recently completed stables restoration and chicken coop reconstruction.

 In 2015, the Friends of Carrillo Ranch, Inc. proudly celebrated more than 25 years of education, outreach and community service.